action-python/pyinstaller-py3.8/README.md

 ## Sources

-This is customized version of  [# Chris R](https://github.com/cdrx/docker-pyinstaller) docker files and [# Jack McKew](https://github.com/JackMcKew/pyinstaller-action-windows) github action with multi architecture support with different versions of python3.
+This is customized and advanced version of  [# Chris R](https://github.com/cdrx/docker-pyinstaller) docker files and [# Jack McKew](https://github.com/JackMcKew/pyinstaller-action-windows) github action with multi architecture support with different versions of python3.

 ## Contributing
-We would love you to contribute to this project, make sure to be clear and detailed description in pull requests, you are welcome!
+We would love you to contribute to [@action-python/pyinstaller-py3.8](https://github.com/action-python/pyinstaller-py3.8) and [@action-python/pyinstaller-py3.7](https://github.com/action-python/pyinstaller-py3.7), make sure to be clear and detailed description in pull requests, you are welcome!